 Change needed to start somewhere, and leadership quickly honed in on supply chain.
 Supply costs accounted for 35%-40% of the system's total operating expenses.
 Systems were outdated and siloed.
 Quick fixes were needed — but so was large-scale transformation.
 UMass Memorial's supply program had to become a strategic value driver, and it couldn't happen soon enough.

-Transforming the supply chain top to bottom
+Transforming from top to bottom

 Both Eric Dickson, president and CEO, and Sergio Melgar, executive vice president and chief financial officer, assumed their roles with a strong desire to go beyond day-to-day problem-solving, and to start creating tomorrow's supply chain system.